angrybacon/doomsday-wiki/markdown/articles/2020/03/21/the-mindkiller.md

 :::

 A double-cantrip pile of sorts for when you have a shitload of black mana.
-You Spoil for LED, and then either Spoil straight to the Oracle if you have life to spare, or just draw a Manamorphose if you don't.
+You Spoil for LED, and then either Spoil straight to the oracle if you have life to spare, or just draw a Manamorphose if you don't.

 ## Matchups